 Choosing how you want to engage with your members isn’t always easy.
 There are countless tools in the marketing space, and some are demonstrably better than others.
-In this blog, we’ll explore which is better: email marketing or automated marketing for your credit union.
+In this blog, we’ll explore which is better for your credit union: email marketing or marketing automation.

-To compare email vs. automated marketing services we’ll talk about a few things: member relationships, digital engagement, and marketing efficacy.
+To compare email marketing vs. marketing automation services, we’ll talk about a few things: member relationships, digital engagement, and marketing efficacy.
 If you work for a credit union marketing department, then this blog may be of particular interest to you.

 I still miss the days when I was a member of Idaho Central Credit Union—I used to ride past my local branch, and a friendly employee would be outside grilling.
 I’d get a free hot dog (or two) and an iced tea and chat with them on the lawn.